HITECHCRIME/HC_SG118_Inner_State/README.md

 inner states never scratches against meat space lies

-turned into a true form inside to an old soul i dieeed let me tell your humble tries not your fault this ain't as easy as this flow moment arrives, i catch a glimpse, most scenarios will crumble and fold causes undefined but you'll feel like newly born child
+turned into a true form inside to an old soul i dieeed let me tell your humble tries then go not your fault this ain't as easy as a thought flow moment arrives, i catch a glimpse, most scenarios will crumble and fold causes undefined but you'll feel like newly born child